ajan890/Notes/LING 1/Week 1.md

     In this example, only the first is correct.<br>

   How do we know which adjectives can follow nouns, and which must come after?
-This is also subconscious knowledge native speakers have. <br>
+This is also a subconscious knowledge native speakers have. <br>

   The same goes with thich order adjectives are presented in:<br>
   * Ex.<br>